Badminton Horse Trials

 The Highest Level of Equestrian Sporting Competition

-Badminton is a CCI**** event.
-Concours Complet International Four Star is a rating for the highest level of equestrian competition.
+Badminton is a CCI***** event.
+Concours Complet International Five Star is a rating for the highest level of equestrian competition.

-Badminton is one of only 6 competitions in the world to have the CCI**** rating.
-Others include Burghley Horse Trials, Kentucky Three-Day Event in USA, Australian International Three Day Event, Luhmühlen Horse Trials in Germany and the Stars of Pau in France.
+Badminton is one of only 6 competitions in the world to have the CCI***** rating.
+Others include Burghley Horse Trials, Kentucky Three-Day Event in USA, Australian International Three Day Event, Luhmühlen Horse Trials in Germany and Pau in France.

 All horses and riders are at the absolute pinnacle of equestrian sporting prowess.